 2. Take Care of Yourself

 To mentally be there for someone, you need to take care of yourself first.
 To offer your best support to someone during their time of need, you need to focus on your mental health and well-being.

 You need to take care of yourself to take care of someone in their health journey — it's as simple as that.

 3. Encourage Healthy Habits

-When supporting someone who is on a health journey, encouraging them that living well is essential.
+When supporting someone on a health journey, encouraging them to live well is essential.
 Help that person with healthy eating, motivate them to exercise, and create activities that give them something else to focus on.